-However, finding the optimal partitioning requires considering all candidate partitions, which is exponential in the number of models in the model selection workload.
-Furthermore, the training cost ( $C(M^{opt})$ ) and the peak runtime memory usage ( $s{mem}(M^{opt})$ ) of the optimal reuse plan model for each partition's multi-model is not available in constant time.
+However, finding the optimal partitioning requires considering all candidate partitions (i.e., all possible model groupings), which is exponential in the number of models in the model selection workload.
+Furthermore, the training cost ($C(M^{opt})$) and the peak runtime memory usage ($s{mem}(M^{opt})$) of the optimal reuse plan model for each partition's multi-model is not available in constant time.
 Thus, we use a greedy heuristic that only considers pair of models to be fused at a time.
 The high-level approach is presented in the FuseModels procedure of Algorithm 1.